Dubai Airports Company: Activities

 Incorporated by Dubai Aviation City Corporation, Dubai Airports Company is divided into a number of business units and supporting units.
 Cargo is one such unit, with others including Finance, HR, Marketing, IT, Engineering and Commercial.
 Meanwhile, the Department of Civil Aviation (Dubai) will exist as a smaller body in charge of aviation regulations and permissions.

 Their "Mega Cargo Terminal" expansion of Dubai Cargo Village renamed those facilities to Dubai International Airport Cargo Gateway in 2008, and increased their capacity to 2.7 million tonnes per year.

 Their expansions in Jebel Ali will result in a $75 million Cargo terminal named Al Maktoum Airport Cargo Gateway at Al Maktoum International Airport.
 By 2013, it is expected to become the largest of its kind in the world, handling more than 12 million tonnes of cargo annually.

-Aviation and logistics is an important sector of Dubai's economy, Emirates Airlines and Dubai Airports Company account for 26% of the country's GDP (2011).
+Aviation and logistics are an important sector of Dubai's economy.
+Combined, the airline Emirates and Dubai Airports Company account for 26% of the country's GDP as of 2011.
 Dubai has an "open skies" policy that allows any airlines to open service there.